National Council of Resistance of Iran: Early years

+Under Maryam Rajavi leadership

+In 1993, Maryam Rajavi, the spouse of Massoud Rajavi and then General Secretary of the MEK, became president-elect of the NCRI.

-In 1993, assassins killed NCRI representative Mohammad Hossein Naqdi in Italy.
+In 1993, NCRI representative Mohammad Hossein Naghdi was killed in Italy by assassins.
 As a result, the European Parliament issued a condemnation of political murder against the Islamic Republic of Iran.

 In 2002 the NCRI exposed nuclear facilities in Natanz and Arak in Iran.
-Iran was then declared “in breach of the Treaty on the Non-Proliferation of Nuclear Weapons”, which began to limit the nuclear program in Iran.
+Iran was then declared "in breach of the Treaty on the Non-Proliferation of Nuclear Weapons", which began to limit the nuclear program in Iran.

-Christopher Harmon claims that there are a number of organisations set up by the NCRI, including Organization of Iranian American Communities, the Association of Iranian Scholars and Professionals, Association of Iranian Women, California Society for Democracy, Muslim Student Association, National Association of Iranian Academics in Britain, Towhidi Society of Guilds, Movement of Muslim Teachers, and others.

-MEK leader Maryam Rajavi is the designated "president-elect" of the organization, i.e. President of Iran for the transitional period.
+In 2003, French police rounded up 167 PMOI sympathizers and placed 24 people under formal investigation, including the NCRI president Maryam Rajavi.
+In 2014, after an 11-year probe, the French courts dropped the charges.

 The NCRI has in the past three decades recorded and reported human rights violations in Iran to UN Special Rapporteurs, the UN High Commissioner for Human Rights, Amnesty International and other international human rights organisations.

-In 2014, thousands of donations by supporters of the NCRI amounted about one million euros to bootstrap the Spanish far-right party Vox.

-The Spanish right-wing politician Alejo Vidal-Quadras had asked his Irani contacts (whom he met during his tenure in the European Parliament) to help him establish the party.